wazarat/crypto-market-map/PAKISTAN_VASP_SETUP.md

 ## Overview

-This document provides comprehensive setup instructions for the Pakistan Virtual Asset Service Provider (VASP) database system, designed to comply with PVARA Regulations 2025 and serve the Pakistan Crypto Council.
+This document provides comprehensive setup instructions for the Pakistan Virtual Asset Service Provider (VASP) database system, designed to comply with PVARA Regulations 2025 and serve Canhav.

 ## Database Schema